meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 ## 5. **Open** your newly saved _TreeDiameter_ map to edit symbology:

-1. From your personal content list click the map title and select the **Open in Map Viewer** option on the right side of your screen.
+1. From your personal content list click the map title and select the **Open in Map Viewer Classic** option on the right side of your screen.
 ![AGOL workspace](img/analyze/step4a.PNG)<br>

 2. Ensure you are in the **Content** area of your Table of Contents to change symbology.
 The third tile from the left (3 stacked shapes) is the option to **change styles**.